 Join us to make a difference in the local community!

-You are cordially invited to join the Wellesley College Alumnae Association and the Center for Work and Service for the fourteenth annual Day to Make a Difference.
+You are cordially invited to join the Wellesley College Alumnae Association and the Center for Work and Service for the fifteenth annual Day to Make a Difference.
 This event offers Wellesley College students, alumnae, faculty, and staff the chance to participate in service projects in their communities.
 Due to the overwhelming success over the past thirteen years, we are pleased to continue Wellesley's rich tradition of service and citizenship.

 2015 Service Projects